akshays4/transport-procurement-app/CITATION_FORMATTING_README.md

 ## ✅ Solution Overview

-We've implemented a **two-layer defense** approach to ensure clean, professional citations:
+We've implemented a **three-layer defense** approach to ensure clean, professional citations:

 ### Layer 1: Knowledge Assistant System Prompt (RECOMMENDED)
 **Fix the problem at the source** by configuring the knowledge assistant endpoint to produce clean citations from the start.

 ### Layer 2: Main Agent System Prompt (FALLBACK)
 **Backup cleanup** in the main agent to handle any citations that slip through or come from other sources.

+### Layer 3: Message Handling Cleanup (GUARANTEED)
+**Automatic display filtering** that removes HTML tags, extracts verbose footnotes, and hides them in an expandable section.
+This layer always works regardless of upstream configuration.

+**New Feature:** Verbose footnotes are now automatically hidden from the main chat and shown in a collapsible "📚 View detailed source references" section.

 ## 📚 Documentation Structure